 Role: Director of Operations for a medical device delivery company

-Fleet: 1,800 vehicles of all varieties, upfitted specifically for equipment to send to surgery centers and hospitals.
+Fleet: 1,800 vehicles of all varieties, upfitted specifically for equipment to send to surgery centers and hospitals

 The issue: Steve outsources his fleet management to a company, but they operated on guesswork instead of hard data.
-With so many vehicles to manage, he was tired of spending skyrocketed amounts of money on maintenance, especially when he was paying a company to make better decisions for him.
+With so many vehicles to manage, he was tired of spending skyrocketing amounts of money on maintenance, especially when he was paying a company to make better decisions for him.
 He decided to outsource to a company with a better plan for their maintenance data.

-The solution: The new company pulled in data that the other company didn’t, including driver downtime.
+The solution: The new company pulled in data the other company didn’t, including driver downtime.
 The result?
 The amount of improper driver downtime was far too high.
 He was then able to rightsize the fleet.
 That company now operates with a highly predictable repair budgeting schedule and has saved far more this year than last year.

 Pro Tips: How to save money with a managed maintenance program

-Consolidate your billing.
+Consolidate your billing

 On average, it costs companies about $25 to pay an invoice.
 So when you consolidate your billing to only pay one invoice a month instead of hundreds of invoices each month coming from multiple vendors, you can save thousands per month in soft administration costs alone.

-Turn to tech for preventative maintenance updates.
+Turn to tech for preventive maintenance updates

 Data analytics platforms can do a number of things, including: